 Cycling is affordable, fun and a great way to stay fit and healthy.
-It's important to remember, that as a road user, you must follow the road rules and you must also wear an approved safety helmet.
+It's important to remember that as a road user you must follow the road rules, and wear an approved safety helmet.

 Cycling requires a certain amount of skill.
 If you’re not experienced at riding in traffic, take the time to build your confidence on quieter roads.

-Practice your skills and plan your route to make use of cycle lanes or streets with less traffic and speeds of under 50km/h.
+Practice your skills and plan your route to make use of cycle lanes or streets with less traffic and speeds of under 50 kilometres per hour.
 If possible, find an experienced cycling friend or colleague to ride with.

-We have some resources that can help build your cycling confidence and skills:
+We have some resources to help build your cycling confidence and skills:

 Cycling is great fun and an excellent way to get around.
 Here are a few simple tips to stay safe when sharing the road.